bhosale05/assignment/README.md

 ## Sample OutPut :
  ### if you trigger api call =  https://localhost/explorer
-    - get all data in clients, projects, costs and cost_type
+    - get all data in clients, projects, costs and cost_types

  ### if you trigger api call = https://localhost/explorer?clientid=1
     - get data by id, above api call get clientid = 1 data

+ ### if you trigger api call = https://localhost/explorer?clientid=1&projectid=2
+    -  get data from clients which has clientid = 1 and fetch data from projects which has projectid = 2 and fetch overall data from costs and cost_types